ntquoctien/FastFoodOnline/README.md

 ## Contributing

 Contributions are always welcome!
-Just raise an issue, and we will discuss it.
+Just raise an issue and we can discuss it.

 ## Feedback